1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 My Take: Most people want what they don’t have.
 However, most people aren’t willing to change, so they will never get what they really want and desire.
 Desire is the starting point to all success.
 If you want what you don’t have you must be willing to do things you haven’t done before.

 My Take: Network marketing is a team sport.
 People become successful because of their team.
 No one is successful all by themselves.
 Most of your organization will just be product users, retail customers, and part-timers.
-Without these folks you won’t have a business.
+Without these folks you won’t have a long-term business.
 Learn more about what a healthy network marketing business looks like.

 # 5 There’s nothing wrong with something having a pyramid structure.

 My Take: Every business and organization in the world has a pyramid structure.
 It is just a practical way to structure an organization.
-So when people complain that MLM is a pyramid make sure they know that their church, their job, and their charities are also shaped like pyramids.
+When people complain that MLM is a pyramid make sure they know that their church, their job, and their charities are also shaped like pyramids.
 I personally like to think of MLM as a reverse pyramid where everyone starts at the bottom but has an EQUAL OPPORTUNITY to work their way up to the top.
 That’s not the case in the traditional business world.

 # 6 An illegal pyramid scheme is a money-making scam where the people at the bottom put money in, but the value doesn’t flow back down to them.